aws-samples/shopfloor-connectivity/docs/core/target-configuration.md

 [SFC Configuration](./sfc-configuration.md) > [Targets](./sfc-configuration.md#targets)

-Target Configuration defines common properties for [SFC target adapters](./sfc-configuration.md#targets).
-Target adapter implementations extend this type with their specific additional properties.
+Defines core configuration settings for [SFC target adapters](./sfc-configuration.md#targets) that specify how data should be published or written to destinations.
+Target adapters extend this base configuration with protocol-specific properties to handle different output requirements and destinations.

 - [Schema](#schema)
 - [Examples](#examples)